Jane Austen in popular culture: Korea

 The character of Elizabeth Bennet with her stubborn individualism and nonconformity with social norms was popular in South Korea during the stifling rule of General Park, at least in part as a reaction to his attempts to crush individualism and promote conformity.
 However, the South Korean scholar Park You-me noted that for a certain generation of Korean Janeites like her mother, who lived through the years 1937–45, when the Japanese state tried to stamp out the Korean language and culture, mobilized society for total war, and forced thousands of Korean young women into the "comfort women corps", turning women's bodies literally into commodities to be exploited, leading to a situation where :"My mother's suspicion of Austen's moral authority is representative of Korean female readers' reception of Austen's novels following the Japanese occupation of Korea and the Korean War".
 Park wrote that as much as her mother loved Austen that she always regarded Austen's novels as fantasy works, depicting a world that had never existed and could never exist ever, as it was the fate of women to be exploited and abused.
 In 2014, the highest rated TV series in South Korea was Omangwa Pyungyeon ("Lawless World"), a resettling of Pride and Prejudice in modern South Korea in a prosecutor's office.
 Omangwa Pyungyeon which aired between October 2014-January 2015 concerned a relationship between a passionate novice prosecutor and her more experienced and snooty colleague.
-Beyond the specific adaptions, many critics have noted that the heroes of Korean soap operas owe much to Mr. Darcy.
+Beyond the specific adaptations, many critics have noted that the heroes of Korean soap operas owe much to Mr. Darcy.